arisparrondobarrios-debug/prestocks-lens/README.md

 One-line pitch: **“A transparent premium and valuation monitor that makes PreStocks’ official data decision-ready without executing trades.”**

 The prototype is intentionally read-only and is not investment advice.
-The repository itself is a complete static demo; a hosted URL or short demo video can be added to the Stocklana submission if available.
+The Stocklana submission includes the public demo, this repository and the narrated pitch video linked above.